Destruction of the Kakhovka Dam: Farming

 The area that had been irrigated by the Kakhovka Reservoir typically receives 100–120 mm of rainfall during the summer growing season, which is ordinarily not enough for all crops to thrive unless irrigated.
 Before the Dnieper River was dammed to create the Kakhovka reservoir, most of Kherson and Zaporizhzhia were arid areas.
 According to the Ukrainian Ministry of Agriculture, the destruction of the dam will leave 584000 ha of land without irrigation, turning them into "deserts".
 In 2021, farmers harvested from this land about 4 million tons of grains and oilseeds, representing about 4% of Ukraine's grains and oilseeds production.
-Ninety-four percent of the irrigation systems in Kherson Oblast, 74% of those in Zaporizhzhia Oblast and 30% of those in Dnipropetrovsk Oblast will be without water.
+94% of the irrigation systems in Kherson Oblast, 74% of those in Zaporizhzhia Oblast and 30% of those in Dnipropetrovsk Oblast will be without water.
 Even without the disaster, Ukraine's grains and oilseeds production was expected to be down 8% from the output of 2022, and down 36% from the output of 2021 (the year before the war began), according to the Ukrainian Grain Association.

 Oleksandr Krasnolutskyi, Ukraine's deputy minister of environmental protection and natural resources, stated that the floodwater has washed away the topsoil layers from thousands of hectares of farms and arable lands.
 "We will not be able to cultivate agricultural plants on this soil for many years ahead," he said.

 Ukraine is in no danger of famine.
 Before the war Ukraine harvested 50 million tons of grain but the domestic need was only 20 million tons.
 The dam disaster, however, will lead to lower farming revenue for Ukraine and could result in food shortages on world markets and potentially famine in poor countries that rely on Ukrainian grain exports.

 The Ukrainian government has announced financial assistance for farmers affected by the dam destruction in the amount of ₴3,318 (US$90) for a vegetable harvest loss of 0.01 ha, with a maximum of 0.2 ha in the Mykolaiv Oblast and 0.3 ha in the Kherson Oblast.